 Not all areas within a given habitat management area will be capable of meeting the desired seasonal habitat values in the Habitat Objectives Table due to inherent variation in vegetation communities and ecological potential.
 Further, local data or recent science may indicate that sage-grouse select for vegetation structure and composition in seasonal habitats not characterized by the values in the Habitat Objectives Table.
 In these cases, it may be appropriate to utilize values other than those in the Habitat Objectives Table.
-The BLM State Offices should follow these steps when evaluating whether to use alternative values to those found in the Habitat Objectives Table:
+In these steps when evaluating whether to use alternative values to those found in the Habitat Objectives Table: